mozilla/addons/docs/server/push-duty.rst

 Push to stage
 +++++++++++++

-Once the tag is ready and any needed docker containers have been buit, it needs to be pushed to the staging server, using the `IRC bot in #amopush
+Once the tag is ready and any needed docker containers have been built, it needs to be pushed to the staging server, using the `IRC bot in #amopush
 <https://mana.mozilla.org/wiki/display/SVCOPS/AMO+Dev+Resources#AMODevResources-DeployingwithJenkinsBot>`_.
 Jason can help with that if needed.